AndrewHulme/CV/README.md

 #### Team Player

-- Involved in a myriad of team projects of varied sizes through my Mechanical Engineering degree, engineering consultancies, Makers Academy and university societies.
+- Involved in team projects of varied sizes through my Mechanical Engineering degree, engineering consultancies, Makers Academy and university societies.
-- Was the Ramboll Continuing Professional Development (CPD) Champion, and organised over 20 CPDs for external companies to provide talks to the firm.
-This gave value to the team by improving our Engineering knowledge, awarding points towards chartership and providing free food.
+- Continuing Professional Development (CPD) Champion for Ramboll, and organised over 20 CPDs for external companies to provide talks to the firm.
+This gave value to the team by improving our engineering knowledge, awarding points towards chartership and providing free food!
 Furthermore I implemented a system for future champions to use when organising CPDs.
 - Implemented a rotating leadership scheme and emotional check-ins in a Makers Academy group project when there was disparity between a few team members.
 As a result we worked more efficiently and together delivered a high quality project to the deadline.

 #### Communication
-- Presented the final project for my Engineering degree and the final project for Makers Academy, the latter can be seen here: [Presentation (4 minute mark)](https://lnkd.in/dk9HyWh)
+- Presented the final project for Makers Academy, which can be seen here: [Presentation (4 minute mark)](https://lnkd.in/dk9HyWh)
 - As the University of Bristol Campus Consultant for Rolls Royce, Accenture and EDF Energy I promoted the companies through presenting in lecture theatres to 150 or more STEM students at once.
-This resulted in hundreds of students attending their events and workshops.
+This resulted in hundreds of students attending these events and workshops.
 - At Ramboll I was singled out as one of the best speakers by directors for presenting our Graduate Engineering Challenge.

 #### Leadership

-- Interim lead mechanical engineer for a number of large scale Engineering projects at Ramboll.
-This involved attending design team meetings with the head Engineers/Architects, being the liaison for any Mechanical enquiries and report writing.
+- Interim lead mechanical engineer for a number of large-scale engineering projects at Ramboll.
+This involved attending design team meetings with the head engineers/architects and being the point of contact for any mechanical enquiries.
-- Managed work outsourced to Engineers in India for a large commerical office development at Ramboll.
+- Managed work outsourced to engineers in India for a large commerical office development at Ramboll.
-- Currently a mentor for a Makers student.
+- Mentor for a Makers student.
 - Responsible for supporting an intern at Ramboll.